Sleeve Notes

 variations could be played on it.
 These do not relate to the type

-complicated grace notes and rhythm changes until the tune re-emerges
+and rhythm changes until the tune re-emerges rhythmically altered

 New Recording

-in a style which is not an antiquarian attempt to recreate the
+which is not an antiquarian attempt to recreate the music as it

-music as it might have sounded 200 years ago, but which reflects
+might have sounded 200 years ago, but which reflects the living

-the living tradition of Scottish music.
-The difference in character
+tradition of Scottish music.
+The difference in character between

-between this approach and arrangements made by classically trained
+this approach and arrangements made by classically trained musicians

-musicians is delightfully defined by Joseph Elouis - a Swiss harpist
+is delightfully defined by Joseph Elouis - a Swiss harpist who

-who lived in Edinburgh for many years at the turn of the 18th
+lived in Edinburgh for many years at the turn of the 18th century:

 'That neither talents nor ingenuity can render such Accompaniments